xcdl/xcdl.github.io-source/pages/guide/concepts.md

 #### Active/inactive

 Options can be *active/inactive*.
-Inactive options are shown as grey in the interface, and the user cannot enable/disable them, or change the value for options with attached data.
-An option is automatically inactive if its parent component is inactive or disabled.
+Inactive options are not shown in the current virtual hierarchy.
+If the full tree is displayed, inactive options are shown as grey nodes, and the user cannot enable/disable them, or change the value for options with attached data.
+An option is automatically inactive if its parent object is inactive or disabled.

 #### Enabled/disabled